picchius94/META-UGV/README.md

 If you want to collect new data, modify and run `collect_dataset.py`.
 ### Note!
-Line 37 in `my_chrono_simulator.py` must be changed with the correct local path to the Chrono Data directory.
+For visualisation, Line 37 in `my_chrono_simulator.py` must be changed with the correct local path to the Chrono Data directory.

 ## Training Model
 The different neural network models have already been trained on the `./Dataset/Exp00/data.csv` dataset and the model weights are available at `./Training/Exp00/log*`.